QUICK SUMMARY

 Elevated Stroke Risk from Hypertension

-As mentioned earlier, volatile organic compounds (VOCs) and other harmful chemicals in cleaners can lead to elevated blood pressure.
+Volatile organic compounds (VOCs) and other harmful chemicals in cleaners can lead to elevated blood pressure.
 Hypertension is the most significant modifiable risk factor for stroke.
-Prolonged exposure to VOCs, such as acrolein and styrene, causes oxidative stress and inflammation in blood vessels, which weakens the vessel walls.
-Over time, this damage can increase the likelihood of blood clots or hemorrhages—key contributors to ischemic and hemorrhagic strokes.
+Prolonged exposure to VOCs, such as acrolein and styrene, can contribute to oxidative stress and inflammation in blood vessels, which weakens vessel walls.

 Increased Risk of Blood Clots

-Toxins like phthalates, PFAS, and formaldehyde disrupt normal blood vessel function by promoting chronic inflammation.
+Toxins like phthalates, PFAS, and formaldehyde may disrupt normal blood vessel function by promoting chronic inflammation.
 This inflammation can make blood more prone to clotting, a major risk factor for ischemic stroke.
-For example, fine particulate matter (PM2.5) released by certain cleaning agents can enter the bloodstream through the lungs, triggering an inflammatory cascade that promotes clot formation.

 Atrial Fibrillation and Stroke